GcMAF

 GcMAF shows multiple powerful anti-cancer effects that have

-prostate, and kidney.
-GcMAF is created in the body by the release
+breast, prostate, and kidney.
+GcMAF is created in the body by

-Cancer cells driven by sugar metabolism become healthy oxygen
+cell.
+Cancer cells driven by sugar metabolism become healthy

-driven cells, so tumor cells no longer behave as parasitic
+oxygen driven cells, so tumor cells no longer behave as

-organisms.
-GcMAF stimulates macrophages to consume the cancer
+parasitic organisms.
+GcMAF stimulates macrophages to consume the

-cells and cells invaded by viruses.
-This stimulation of the immune
+cancer cells and cells invaded by viruses.
+This stimulation of

-system and the anti-angiogenetic effect surrounding the tumor is
+the immune system and the anti-angiogenetic effect surrounding

-beneficial in cancer and several neurological disorders like
+the tumor is beneficial in cancer and several neurological

 …After discussing her options the patient wanted to try GcMAF

-6 weeks of GcMAF 100ng/week subcutaneous injections (much like a
+After 6 weeks of GcMAF 100ng/week subcutaneous injections (much

-shot of insulin) her repeat nagalase test returned at 2.10 (a 50%
+like a shot of insulin) her repeat nagalase test returned at

-is taking the dose of Vitamin D3 required to optimize her blood
+negative and she is taking the dose of Vitamin D3 required to

-was correlated with reduction and eventual elimination of cancer.
+reduction and eventual elimination of cancer.
+This is an

-This is an encouragement to us all and I will keep you posted on
+encouragement to us all and I will keep you posted on the

 …With compromised immune activation, increased nagalase cuts off